 What Makes The Red Velvet Brownies So Good?

 These red velvet brownies have a lot going for them.
-They have that rich red velvet flavor that’s enhanced by bits of mini chocolate chips that are mixed in.
+They have that rich red velvet flavor in fudgy brownies that’s enhanced by bits of mini chocolate chips that are mixed in.

 Plus, they are topped with a creamy, rich cream cheese frosting.
-It’s out of this world and super easy to make, too.
+Not only is the taste out of this world, they are super easy to make.